taragu/sharefile/README.md

     	./Server <port number>

 ####Start the Client
-- Open the Makefile (sharefile/sharefileclient/Makefile), and edit line 20, 21, and 24 with the path of your qmake binary - cd into the directory sharefile/sharefileclient
+Open the Makefile (sharefile/sharefileclient/Makefile), and edit line 20, 21, and 24 with the path of your qmake binary, then cd into the directory sharefile/sharefileclient

 	qmake -project
 	qmake sharefileclient.pro